Transit Infrastructure Fund

 Infrastructure projects eligible for consideration must be within ¾ mile of a Metro fixed transit route – excluding stretches on limited access highways, classified as Class 1, such as I-275, I-75, I-74 and I-71.

-- SORTA enters into agreements with grant recipients: Q4 2021
+- SORTA enters into agreements with recipients: Q4 2022

-Any questions regarding the Transit Infrastructure Fund may be directed to Khaled Shammout, VP of Strategic Planning and Development, at email@example.com or by phone at (513) 632-7671.
+Any questions regarding the Transit Infrastructure Fund may be directed to Khaled Shammout, Chief Strategic Planning, Development and Innovation Officer, at firstname.lastname@example.org or by phone at (513) 632-7671.

 The Transit Infrastructure Fund program is being administered by SORTA staff.
 Transit Infrastructure Fund applications will be scored by an evaluation committee designated by SORTA.
 Final approval of selected projects will be granted by the OPWC District 2 Integrating Committee.